Little Fire Ant

 If you see this species, call 643-PEST and/or visit www.reportapest.org.
 Survey for ants on your property and test all materials you bring home including, but not limited to,mulch, plants, agricultural products, and construction materials (see below for instructions).

 Tropical fire ant (Solenopsis geminata): The tropical fire ant is common throughout Hawaii.
 A microscope is required to tell the difference between the tropical and other fire ants.
 This small red ant is 3-6 mm (1/8-1/4 in) long, much larger than the little fire ant.
 Some of the workers will have proportionately large heads.
-This ant is restricted to dry coastal areas and nests in the soil, but it does not construct mounds.
-Tropical fire ant stings will cause irritation, but should not cause white pus filled blisters that persist for days.
+This ant is often in dry coastal areas and nests in the soil, creating low to the ground, spread out mounds.

 For more information, see